Parti del prototipo di pressofusione di metallo: Una guida completa ai materiali, Processi & Progetto

 Key Rapid Prototyping Options

-SoluzioneTempi di consegnaIdeale perEsempio di utilizzo
+SoluzioneTempi di consegnaIdeale perExample Use Case

-Fast metal prototype casting5–7 giorniParts with moderate complexity (PER ESEMPIO., parentesi)An automotive supplier validating a new sensor mount
+Fast metal prototype casting5–7 giorniParts with moderate complexity (per esempio., parentesi)An automotive supplier validating a new sensor mount

 24-hour casting samples<1 giornoEmergency fixes or urgent design checksA manufacturer needing to replace a broken prototype part for a client meeting